Quratulain-bilal/open_ai_sdk/Markdown/markdown/README.md

 [^1]: This is the footnote content.

+Preview:
 Here is a sentence with a footnote.[^1]

 [^1]: This is the footnote content.

-👉 Good Practice: Use footnotes for extra details without cluttering text.
+👉 Good Practice: Use footnotes for references.

 ---